Appletree (Redwing Valley) — tract homes in Dublin (1965)

 In the mid-1960s, Appletree took root as a small but vibrant piece of Dublin’s suburban tapestry.
-Developed by the prolific American Housing Guild, the neighborhood was part of a broader dream: bringing thoughtfully designed, character-rich homes to the rising hills of the Tri-Valley.
+Developed by the prolific American Housing Guild, the neighborhood was part of a broader dream: bringing thoughtfully designed, character-rich homes to the rising Tri-Valley.

 Between 1965 and 1968, 161 homes were built—each one a modest monument to a changing way of life.
 With six unique models, ranging from 3 to 5 bedrooms, Appletree offered a little something for everyone: clean lines, playful architecture, and just enough room to grow.